Skip to content

 Special Notice of Change

 To ensure the accuracy of the data on our Condo Registry and protect consumers, some information requires a Special Notice of Change be submitted to and reviewed by CAO before it can be updated.
-In many of these instances, a change may also result in changes to the Annual Assessment Fee a condo corporation must remit to CAO.
+In many of these instances, a change may also result in changes to the Annual Assessment Fee a condo corporation must pay to CAO.

 You can use this form to signal any important changes to: